elm-community/elm-test/README.md

 a @/=? b = assertNotEqual a b
 a ~=? b = defaultTest <| assertEqual a b
 ```
 And finally, a test generator.
-It requires a name (otherwise things could get too confusing!), a function, a list of inputs to that function, and a list of expected outputs.
+It requires a name (otherwise things could get too confusing!), a function to test, a list of tuples.
+The first item in the tuple is the function input, and the second item in the tuple is the expected output.
 It will generate a list of tests for you:
 ```
-myTests = generateFunctionTests "Square" (\x -> x^2) [1..5] [1,4,9,16,25]
+myTests = testFunction "Square" (\x -> x^2) [ (1, 1)
+                                            , (2, 4)
+                                            , (3, 9)
+                                            , (4, 16)
+                                            , (5, 25)
+                                            ]
 ```

 ## Running Tests